Elevate a Classic Dessert With Scharffen Berger Chocolate Contest

 Do you have a recipe that you think is out of this world amazing and contains chocolate?
 Scharffen Berger is now accepting entries into the Elevate a Classic Dessert With Scharffen Berger Chocolate Contest!
 They’re encouraging bakers and chocolate enthusiasts to submit their classic dessert recipes that they’ve elevated or modernized with their own take on it with Scharffen Berger Chocolate.
 It must contain at least one Scharffen Berger Chocolate product.
 (Bars, Chunks, or cocoa) In your entry you must include a short essay that shares how you’ve elevated the dessert you’re entering.
 You can enter now up until January 2, 2012!

 Judging the contest will be baking and chocolate experts including, Elizabeth Falkner, John Scharffenberger, Alice Medrich, Matt Armendariz, and last but not least Babette Pepaj!!
-The prizes are amazing – For more information on the contest please visit Scharffen Berger’s
+The prizes are amazing – For more information on the contest please visit Scharffen Berger’s contest page.

 I love using my Scharffen Berger for baking, but one of my favorite ways to eat it plain is to make Seed Bark.
 I’m not sure which nuts I can eat so I just stay away from all nuts and tree nuts.